txty-io/txty-docs/docs/manage-your-translations/add-keys.md

 You can also mark the key as an `HTML` key.
 By setting this option translators will be presented with a WYSIWYG (short for "what you see is what you get") editor when trying to translate a HTML key.
 The editor offers the following features:

-- Paragraphs
+- Paragraph
-- Ordered lists
+- Ordered list
-- Unordered lists
+- Unordered list
-- Bold text
+- Bold
-- Italic text
+- Italic
+- Underline
-- Links
+- Code